 Baltimore Lab is a Certified Maryland Green School

-Our Green Team of Mrs. Child (Outdoor Education Coordinator), Ms. Brazell (Lower School), Mrs. Klein (Middle School), and Mrs. Hoffman and Ms. Moore (High School), document our Green School activities throughout the year.
+Our Green Team of Mrs. Patti Child (Outdoor Education Coordinator), Ms. Christina Rickman, (Business Office) Ms. Ashley Rossiter (Lower School), and Mr. Doug Dows (High School Science Teacher), documents our Green School activities throughout the year.
 Learn more at: www.baltimorelabschool.weebly.com

 Baltimore Lab School Environmental Literacy Goals